-The proposed strategic aims, objectives and priorities for the NLJWS are as follows:
+The strategic aims, objectives and priorities for the NLJWS are as follows:

-Proposed NLJWS aims, objectives and priorities Aims To promote overall waste reduction and avoidance; To promote sustainable municipal resources and waste management policies in north London and create a more Circular Economy; To minimise the overall environmental impacts of resource and waste management and mitigate the effects of climate change; To engage residents, community groups and local businesses in the development and implementation of resources and waste management; To work together to provide resident-focused, cost-effective, best value services.
-Objectives To work together with our boroughs, residents and the north London community to minimise the amount of residual wastes arising; To work together with residents and the north London community to increase reuse and recycling rates; To diverge resources and waste from landfill and support more sustainable initiatives for disposing of waste; To support the NLHPP project and development of the EcoPark, and work with the local community to maximise the benefits of the new facility and ensure it is the greenest hub of its kind; To work together with our boroughs, residents and the community to ensure waste management policies contribute to meeting the challenges of the climate emergency.
-This will include improving air quality and achieving net-zero targets; To ensure that our services and information are fully accessible to all members of the community; To maximise all opportunities for local regeneration and increased social value benefits from waste and resource management, including employment, skills and wellbeing.
+NLIWS aims, objectives and priorities Aims • To promote overall waste reduction and avoidance; To promote sustainable municipal resources and waste management policies in north London and create a more Circular Economy; To minimise the overall environmental impacts of resource and waste management and mitigate the effects of climate change; To engage residents, community groups and local businesses in the development and implementation of resources and waste management; • To work together to provide resident-focused, cost-effective, best value services.
+Objectives To work together with our boroughs, residents and the north London community to minimise the amount of residual wastes arising; • To work together with residents and the north London community to increase reuse and recycling rates; To diverge resources and waste from landfill and support more sustainable initiatives for disposing of waste; To support the NLHPP project and development of the EcoPark, and work with the local community to maximise the benefits of the new facility and ensure it is the greenest hub of its kind; To work together with our boroughs, residents and the community to ensure waste management policies contribute to meeting the challenges of the climate emergency.
+This will include improving air quality and achieving net-zero targets; To explore innovative ways of managing municipal wastes in the most environmentally and economically efficient ways possible, which will help to achieve wider environmental goals; To ensure that our services and information are fully accessible to all members of the community; To maximise all opportunities for local regeneration and increased social value benefits from waste and resource management, including employment, skills and wellbeing.
 Priorities To support the reduction in household waste by promoting prevention, repair and reuse.
 To reduce the environmental impact of disposal, and recycle where there is no option to prevent or reuse waste.
 To deliver collaborative, community-focused services which provide value for money and maximise social value.